 Jumping ahead a few decades, I need to include Marshall Curry’s Oscar-nominated debut feature from 2005 even if it is a chronicle of defeat.
 The documentary follows then-Newark City Council member Cory Booker during his 2002 bid for Mayor.
 It’s one of the best political campaign films in part because Booker is such an appealing subject but also because of the racial context of the clash between Booker and incumbent Sharpe James and what relationship and responsibility they each have to the black community.
 And as the now-U.S. Senator continues to advance in his political career, this early look at Booker’s drive and leadership gains historical importance.

 Jeff Deutchman’s under-appreciated crowd-sourced collaborative documentary is a vital record of the day Barack Obama was elected President of the United States.
 It is unlike most election docs in that it doesn’t focus on the candidates as much as the voters and the national and international atmosphere of that titular date.
 We see chronologically edited footage from professional filmmakers like Joe Swanberg and Margaret Brown and amateurs from around the world, each merely capturing whatever was happening in their area, even if that might include skeptics and those voting for McCain.
 It’s a film filled with scenes that are seemingly unsubstantial on their own yet all are a piece of the zeitgeist.
-It’s interesting to watch some of it imagining the what if of Obama losing the election, and of course it was interesting to watch when it was released in 2010 as the spirit of that moment had long since passed and Americans weren’t quite as excited about our leader.
-It’s a documentary that will forever be historical record while it is also always changing depending on our perspective of the president and how we remember 11/4/08 and the years since.
+It’s interesting to watch some of it imagining the what-if of Obama losing the election, and of course, it was interesting to watch when it was released in 2010 as the spirit of that moment had long since passed and Americans weren’t quite as excited about our leader.
+It’s a documentary that will forever be a historical record while it is also always changing depending on our perspective of the president and how we remember 11/4/08 and the years since.

 This list was first published on February 19, 2014.